How to Reduce Humidity in Apartment Fast?

 Many free or inexpensive ways exist to lower indoor humidity levels.
 Good general house maintenance is one way.
 It can also save you from costly house repairs in the future.

 Then there are the more accessible yet more expensive ways.
 These options include ceiling fans, dehumidifiers, and air conditioners.
-Make sure you go through your options and choose the best fit for your needs.
+Review your options and choose the best fit for your needs.